ChrisDeFreitas/Electron-FolderView/readme.md

 ## App Notes
-0. Windows only
+1. Install:
-  * I use it on Win8.1 and Win7
+	* Windows only -- I use it on Win81 and Win7

-1. install steps
   * requires node.js and electron
   * after downloading to a local folder:
 			1. npm install electron -g